Star Carr: Discovery and initial excavations

 Star Carr was discovered in 1947 when John Moore, an amateur archaeologist, noticed flints in the exposed soil of several recently dredged ditches in the eastern Vale of Pickering.
 One of these sites, bordering on the New Hertford River was to the south of Star Carr Farm.
 Moore decided to excavate a small trench at Star Carr in 1948 as part of a series of investigations.
-On the discovery of intact organic remains Moore contacted Professor Grahame Clark of the University of Cambridge via Harry Godwin and the curator of the Scarborough Museum, Arthur Roy Clapham.
+On the discovery of intact organic remains, Moore contacted Professor Grahame Clark of the University of Cambridge via Harry Godwin and the curator of the Scarborough Museum, Arthur Clapham.

-Clark began his investigation with the explicit aim of building a more detailed picture of the Mesolithic environment and the ways in which people used it.
+Clark directed excavations from 1949 to 1951.
+He began his investigation with the explicit aim of building a more detailed picture of the Mesolithic environment and the ways in which people used it.
 The organic preservation enabled the recovery of the plant and animal remains necessary for this.
-Clark excavated from 1949 to 1951.
 Clark's 1954 publication of these excavations is a seminal text in the study of the British Mesolithic and prehistory generally.

 Clark believed he had uncovered the entirety of the site and believed Star Carr could be used as a type-site for the British Mesolithic.
 He drew parallels between the finds at Star Carr and the site of Maglemose in Denmark.
-It is now recognised that many of Clark’s inferences were incorrect but the excavation remains one of the most important in the study of British prehistory ever undertaken.
+It is now recognised that many of Clark's inferences were incorrect but the excavation remains one of the most important in the study of British prehistory ever undertaken.

 Further investigations: The Lake Flixton Landscape

-In 1977 archaeologists excavated Iron Age, Bronze Age and Mesolithic material from Seamer Carr, just to the north of Star Carr.
+In 1977, archaeologists excavated Iron Age, Bronze Age, and Mesolithic material from Seamer Carr, just to the north of Star Carr.
 These excavations were conducted in advance of the Seamer Carr landfill site.
 The discovery of Mesolithic material led to a new series of investigations around Lake Flixton directed by Tim Schadla-Hall (currently University College London).
 This team returned to Star Carr in 1985 and 1989.

 This project investigated the archaeology and ecology of the wider landscape around Lake Flixton and found several more Mesolithic sites but none with as many of the unusual artefacts (such as barbed points and antler frontlets) discovered at Star Carr.